argoproj/argo-cd/docs/proposals/proxy-extensions.md

 The following use cases should be implemented for the conclusion of this
 proposal:

-#### [UC-1]: As a developer, I would like to invoke a backend service from my ArgoCD UI extension so I can provide richer UX
+#### [UC-1]: As a developer, I want to configure a backend service to be used by my UI extension so it can provide richer UX

-#### [UC-2]: As an ArgoCD admin, I want to define rbacs so extensions permissions can be enforced
+#### [UC-2]: As an ArgoCD admin, I want to define extensions rbacs so access permissions can be enforced

+Extend ArgoCD rbac registering a new `ResourceType` for extensions in the [policy configuration][3].

 ### Security Considerations